Looking For The Best Ear Protection For Shooting?

 Noise Reduction Rating: 22-33 dB

 Communication: The active noise cancellation in this type of hearing protection means you can wear these earbuds all day long and still hear conversations around you.
 You’ll also be able to hear range commands and your instructor, making them a good choice for people who take classes or compete on a regular basis.
 Portability: This is a bit of a double-edged sword.
 It’s very easy to drop a pair of electronic earbuds into your range bag and take them with you wherever you go.
 On the other hand, it’s very easy to leave that same pair of expensive earbuds on the range and forget about them until much later.
 Ask me how I know this.

-Comfort: People who don’t like the feeling of having something stuck in their ear for hours on end will probably hate active in-ear protection as much as they hate passive earbuds.
-Price: It’s not cheap to pack the electronics needed to instantly adjust the volume of noise into something that can fit inside your ear.
+Comfort: If you don’t like the feeling of having something stuck in their ear for hours on end, you’ll probably hate active in-ear protection as much as they hate passive earbuds.
+Price: Packing the electronics needed to instantly adjust the volume of noise into something that can fit inside your ear doesn’t come cheaply.
 Also, because of their size, this type of hearing protection uses hearing aid batteries, which are more expensive and don’t last as long as their AA cousins.